2020 Delhi: Plot

 2020 Delhi unfolds in real-time during the politically and communally volatile days of the Delhi riots of 2020, sparked amid nationwide protests against the Citizenship Amendment Bill (CAB) and heightened global attention during the Namaste Trump event.
-Told through a single unbroken shot, the film captures the tension, terror, and unraveling of civil life during one of India’s most debated modern crises.

-As the city descends into chaos, individuals from different walks of life are caught in a web of fear, ideology, and misinformation.
-Violence erupts on the streets, identities are questioned, and the line between truth and propaganda blurs.
-The film does not follow a traditional hero’s journey—instead, it presents an immersive, ground-level view of how ordinary citizens become part of extraordinary events.

-2020 Delhi refrains from taking sides and instead presents a brutal, unfiltered look at the human cost of polarization.
-Through powerful imagery, naturalistic performances, and real-time storytelling, the film challenges viewers to re-examine what they thought they knew about the events of 2020.

-More than just a film, 2020 Delhi serves as an eye-opener—offering a cinematic experience that confronts, questions, and refuses to let the audience look away.
+As the city descends into chaos, Akshay and Javed, who are from different walks of life, find themselves trapped together in an abandoned factory.
+They are initially distrustful of each other due to religious differences.
+They see a local politician, Sanjay Raaj, bringing grenades to the riots.
+Eventually a police officer confronts the politician.

 Production

 The film was conceptualized in 2020 and draws inspiration from the real-life events surrounding the Delhi riots of February 2020.
 It was filmed entirely in Indore, Madhya Pradesh, over a two-month period.
-The production’s most distinctive feature is its execution as a one-shot film, requiring precise choreography and coordination.
+The production's most distinctive feature is its execution as a one-shot film, requiring precise choreography and coordination.
+The film's score is composed by Saurabh Mehta.

-Music

-The film’s score is composed by Saurabh Mehta.

 Release

-2020 Delhi was originally set to release on 22nd May 2025 but now has been re-scheduled for release in theatres across India on 14 November 2025.
+2020 Delhi was originally set to release on 2 February 2025, right before the 2025 Delhi Legislative Assembly election but this timing was challenged by Indian National Congress politician Abhishek Singhvi.
+The movie was rescheduled for release in theatres across India on 14 November 2025.

+Reception

+Abhishek Srivastava writing for The Times of India said the movie "is more noise than nuance" and gave it 2.5 out of 5 stars.